Your rental checklist: 20 things to look for when signing a lease in NYC

 If the landlord has agreed in advance to let you make improvements or alterations to the apartment, make sure you get this in writing in the lease.
 Otherwise, you will be responsible for the cost of returning the apartment to its original condition.

 Rozen always recommends tenants do a walk through of the apartment before signing the lease, during which you can take note of conditions that need to be addressed.
-"Ask the landlord to incorporate the list of items to be addressed in the lease so that their obligation to paint or fix things is clear," she says.
-If the landlord fails to address the issues, you can ask for a reasonable rent abatement "until the repairs are performed," she says.
+"Ask the landlord to incorporate the list of items to be addressed in the lease so that their obligation to paint or fix things is clear," she said.
+If the landlord fails to address the issues, you can ask for a reasonable rent abatement "until the repairs are performed," she said.

 You should also look out for any clause that shifts repair responsibilities onto the tenant.
 In NYC, a landlord has an obligation under the warranty of habitability to make sure your living conditions aren't dangerous or hazardous.
 Any clause in the lease which modifies this right will typically be unenforceable.